New Zealand red admiral: Description

-The red admiral is a medium-sized butterfly with a 50–60 mm wingspan.
-The top side of the forewings is mostly black, with a central bright red bar running back from the front edge.
-There are white spots, fringed with light blue, near the forewing tips.
-The rear wings are a dark reddish brown with a red patch containing four black circles; the centre of each circle is pale blue.

-The underside of the rear wings is a mottled collection of white/brown/black shapes, which camouflages the butterfly when at rest.
-When revealed, the underside of the forewings display a striking blue eyespot bracketed by white and red arcs.
+The red admiral has a wingspan of around 50–60 mm.
+The top side of the forewings are mostly black, with a central bright red bar running back from the front edge.
+There are blue spots and white spots, fringed with light blue, near the forewing tips.
+The rear wings have a background colour of dark reddish brown with a red patch containing four black circles, with the centre of each circle having a pale blue dot.
+However the extent of brown colouring varies somewhat, with some individuals having a pale brown to near-white background colour at the base of the rear wings and tip of forewings.
+The underside of the rear wings is a mottled collection of white, brown and black shapes, which camouflages the butterfly when at rest.